Elie A. Shneour

-Elie Alexis Shneour (December 11, 1925 in Neuilly-sur-Seine − April 14, 2015 in La Jolla) was a French-born American neurochemist, biophysicist and author.
+Elie Alexis Shneour (December 11, 1925, in Neuilly-sur-Seine − April 14, 2015, in La Jolla) was a French-born American neurochemist, biophysicist and author.

 Early life

 Shneour was born in France into a Jewish family, the son of Zalman Shneour (Shneur) and Salomea (née Landau).
 His father, a known Yiddish and Hebrew poet and writer (later, recipient of the 1955 Israel Prize), emigrated from Czarist Russia in the early 1900s.
-His mother was from Belgium.
+His mother was from Poland.
 Elie had one sibling, sister Renée Rebecca, who later became Spanish dancer Laura Toledo.

 After the Fall of France, Shneour and his family escaped to Spain at the insistence of his mother, while his father (who was educated in Germany and spent World War I in Berlin, working in a hospital) could not believe the impending catastrophe was actually happening.
 The family left Spain, and arrived at Ellis Island in New York in 1941.
 Shneour and his sister attended Cherry Lawn School in Darien, Connecticut.
 Upon naturalization in 1944 and after graduation, Shneour joined the US Army and was deployed to western Europe to battle the Nazis.

-Shneour attended undergraduate school at Bard College in New York, where he received his bachelor's degree in Biology in 1947.
-He then traveled to Berkeley, California, where he received his Masters in Biochemistry from the University of California, Berkeley in 1955.
+Shneour attended undergraduate school at Bard College in New York, where he received his bachelor's degree in biology in 1947.
+He then traveled to Berkeley, California, where he received his master's degree in biochemistry from the University of California, Berkeley, in 1955.
 While at Berkeley, Shneour met and married his first wife, Joan Brewster.
 They had two children, Mark Zalman and Alan Brewster.

 Career

-Shneour received his PhD in Biochemistry from UCLA in 1958.
+Shneour received his PhD in biochemistry from UCLA in 1958.
 He started his career as an American Heart Association research fellow (from 1958 to 1962).
-He became Research Associate at the Genetics Department at Stanford University (1962-1965), later moving to Associate Professorship of Biology and Neuroscience at the University of Utah (1965-1969), where he received the Distinguished Teacher award.
+He became research associate at the genetics department at Stanford University (1962–1965), later moving to associate professorship of biology and neuroscience at the University of Utah (1965–1969), where he received the Distinguished Teacher award.

-Shneour contributed to research for Manned Orbiting Missions program at the American Institute of Biological Sciences and NASA (1966-1969).
-Between 1969-1971, he continued as a Research Neurochemist at the City of Hope National Medical Center.
+Shneour contributed to research for Manned Orbiting Missions program at the American Institute of Biological Sciences and NASA (1966–1969).
+Between 1969 and 1971, he continued as a Research Neurochemist at the City of Hope National Medical Center.

-In 1971, Shneour moved to La Jolla (San Diego), California with his family, where he served for two years as Director of Research for Calbiochem (later acquired by Boehring.)
+In 1971, Shneour moved to La Jolla (San Diego), California, with his family, where he served for two years as director of research for Calbiochem (later acquired by Boehring.)
 In 1975, Shneour formed an independent advisory company, Biosystems Associates (later Biosystems Research Institutes), which he ran until his retirement in 2014.